Roger Federer wins sixth Australian Open and 20th Grand Slam title

 Roof closed in testing conditions

-The decision before the match to keep the roof closed was greeted with surprise by those in Rod Laver Arena, and the likes of Andy Murray watching from afar.
+The decision before the match to keep the roof closed was greeted with surprise by those in Rod Laver Arena.

 As forecast, the temperature in Melbourne during Sunday reached a very testing 37.5C, but that was below the 41C experienced earlier in the tournament, when the extreme heat rule was not involved.